 Certain convictions will be viewable if you apply to companies that serve vulnerable populations.

 Your criminal history will remain accessible to those in the criminal justice system (police officers, prosecutors, etc.).

 Qualifying for Record Restriction Under the Second Chance Act

 Georgia has the country’s highest correctional control rate.
 As a result, much of the state’s population seeks to restrict their criminal records to improve employment opportunities.

-The Second Chance Act serves as a beacon of hope for many individuals and families.
+The Second Chance Act is a beacon of hope for many individuals and families.
 Sealing a person’s record prevents increasing access to employment, housing, and even higher education.

 However, you must realize that the new expungement law has restrictions.
 See below to determine if you qualify for expungement.

 If you still have questions about your case, contact a criminal defense attorney at Philip Kim Law today.

 If you have a single misdemeanor (or several misdemeanors relating to a single incident), a court may seal your criminal record if: